Siphalor/giftit/README.md

 ## License

-This mod is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT License.
+This means you can do almost anything with this mod, but you must attribute me and can't hold me liable.